HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 );
 ```

-<a id="nlp_extractor" href="#"> </a>

-### Data preprocessing using NLP extractor
+### <a id="nlp_extractor" href="#"> </a> Data preprocessing using NLP extractor

 If you want, you can try extracting the `sentences` table yourself.
+This should
-This should be useful if you want to extract your own dataset.
+be useful if you want to extract your own dataset.

-To start from an NLP extractor, we first load all the articles into our database.
-First, let's load `articles` table into our database.
+To start from an NLP extractor, we first load all the articles into our

-Type in following commands to create a table:
+database.
+We start by creating a table:

 ```bash
 psql -d deepdive_spouse -c "